Authorization refers to how and what users can access on Tableau Server after authentication has been verified. Authorization includes:

 For more information about site roles, see Set Users’ Site Roles.

 As an administrator setting up Tableau Server, it’s important that you understand how permissions are evaluated.
-Understanding the Tableau permissions process will enable you to set up and configure permissions on sites, projects, and other resources so that you can control how content and data is shared, published, viewed, extracted, and imported.
+Understanding the Tableau permissions process will enable you to set up and configure permissions on sites, projects, and other assets so that you can control how content and data is shared, published, viewed, extracted, and imported.

 Four important concepts to understand about permissions in Tableau are:

-- Permissions are implicitly denied, and non-admin users must explicitly be allowed to access resources.
+- Permissions are implicitly denied, and non-admin users must explicitly be allowed to access content.
 The process by which Tableau Server determines the “allow” or “deny” permission is explained in detail in the topic, How Permissions are Evaluated.

 There are scenarios where Tableau Server and Desktop rely on external authorization to enable access to data.
 For example:

-- Running Tableau Server in an organization with Active Directory where Tableau has been configured with a Run As user account results in a dependency on Active Directory and NTFS for authorization.
+- Running Tableau Server in an organization with Active Directory, where Tableau has been configured with a Run As user account, results in a dependency on Active Directory and NTFS for authorization.
 For example, if you configure Tableau Server to use the Run As account to impersonate users connecting to SQL, then object-level authorization is reliant on NTFS and Active Directory.

-- How users authenticate and are authorized by specific database solutions may differ.
+- How users authenticate and are authorized by specific database solutions can differ.
 As noted, Tableau Server can be configured to provide access authorization when a data source is configured, but some databases will authorize access according to their own authentication scheme.

-Server Administration: Authorization for Configuring Tableau Server
+Server administration: authorization for configuring Tableau Server